Many consumers aren’t aware that forgiven credit card debt may be taxable income, and it shows up on an IRS 1099-C form

 The number of debt cancellation forms sent to taxpayers – and the Internal Revenue Service – shot up after the recession.
 It fell for the first time in 2016.

-According to the 2018 update of IRS Office of Research Publication 6961, nearly 4 million 1099-C forms will be filed covering the 2018 tax year.
+According to the 2020 update of IRS Office of Research Publication 6961, more than 3.9 million 1099-C forms will be filed covering the 2020 tax year.

-Still others are not filing the 1099-Cs with their federal income tax returns – putting taxpayers at risk for IRS audits, penalties and fines.
+Still, others are not filing the 1099-Cs with their federal income tax returns – putting themselves at risk for IRS audits, penalties and fines.
 Consumer credit counselors and tax attorneys say few consumers are aware of the tax implications of settling to pay a lesser amount than they owe in credit card debt.

-“In some cases it is the IRS that alerts people to the fact that they owe taxes on settled debt, but past the point where it would have been paid on time,” said Bruce McClary, spokesman for the National Foundation for Credit Counseling, a nationwide group of nonprofit credit counseling agencies.
+“In some cases, it is the IRS that alerts people to the fact that they owe taxes on settled debt, but past the point where it would have been paid on time,” said Bruce McClary, vice president of communications for the National Foundation for Credit Counseling, a nationwide group of nonprofit credit counseling agencies.
 “A very unpleasant surprise for those who are unaware of or don’t receive their copy of the 1099-C.”

 Negotiating with creditors, debt collectors and debt buyers to pay a fraction of the amount owed is a common practice in the industry, often accomplished through third-party agents such as consumer credit counselors or debt settlement specialists.

-“Debt buyers are willing to negotiate a discount, sometimes, depending on a person’s circumstances, at a very significant discount off the entire balance, to settle the debt,” says Donald Maurice, a partner at the Maurice Wutscher law firm in New Jersey who represents debt buyers.
+“Debt buyers are willing to negotiate a discount, sometimes, depending on a person’s circumstances, at a very significant discount off the entire balance, to settle the debt,” says Donald Maurice, principal at the Maurice Wutscher law firm in New Jersey, who represents debt buyers.